PrajwalGawande01/PRODIGY_WD_03/README.md

 # 🎮 Task 3 - Tic-Tac-Toe Web Application

-**Tic-Tac-Toe Pro** is a modern, interactive version of the classic game built with pure **HTML**, **CSS**, and **JavaScript**.
+**Tic-Tac-Toe** is a modern, interactive version of the classic game built with pure **HTML**, **CSS**, and **JavaScript**.
 It supports multiple difficulty levels of AI, two-player mode, a real-time timer, leaderboard tracking, dark mode, and celebratory confetti effects.

 ## 🌟 Features